 Kobo Daeshi, also affectionally referred to as Kukai, is also seen as a founding father in Japan.
-He was not only an important religious figure but also a leading teacher in the fields of education, art, language and literature.
-It may however be more accurate to say that “he still is” as it is believed that Kobo Daeshi has not died.
-He is believed to be in eternal meditation since 835 and still providing guidance to the ones who seek help.
-Meals are being served to him twice daily by the monks – first one at 6.30 am and the last one at 10.30 am.
-This rigid daily regimen is something I also make note of at Joki-in Temple where some students substantially limit their daily intake of food just like Kobo Daeshi.
-I am told that such strict diet is not a requirement but a matter of preference in order to better focus on meditation.
+He was not only an important religious figure but also a leading teacher in the fields of education, art, language, and literature.
+It may be more accurate to say that “he still is”.
+It is believed that Kobo Daeshi has not died and has been in eternal meditation since 835, still guiding the ones seeking help.
+Monks serve him food twice daily – at 6:30 am and 10:30 am.
+This rigid daily food regimen is also followed by some of the students at Joki-in Temple.
+They note that a strict diet is not a requirement but a matter of preference to better focus on meditation.

 Kumano Kodo: ancient pilgrimage route

-Thousands of cedar trees accompany us along the route.
-It is impossible to not notice certain regions in the forest where the trees are lined in perfect order.
-I quickly learn that the group of trees standing in perfect order is actually matter of heated debate in Japan, which has been going for almost decades.
-One of the governmental policies to revitalize the countries economy following the devastating effects the World War II had on the country was to cut down native trees and replace those with trees which grow quicker and have a higher commercial value.
-This creates an environment in Japanese forests where one can easily spot the difference between parts occupied by native trees and the planted ones.
+Thousands of cedar trees accompanied us along the route.
+It was impossible not to notice certain sections in the forest where the trees were lined in a perfect order.
+I showed those sections to Kennis just to find out that I touched upon a matter of heated neationwide debate, which has been going on for decades.
+One of the governmental policies to revitalize the country’s economy following the devastating effects World War II was to cut down native trees and replace those with quikcly growing trees that have a higher commercial value.
+This created an environment in Japanese forests where one can easily spot the difference between parts occupied by native trees and planted ones.
 This is not only the case for Kumano Kodo but also for many other forested areas of Japan that I had a chance to visit.

-In Lost Japan: Last Glimpse at Beautiful Japan, commonly accepted to be one of the best books written by a foreigner about Japan, Alex Kerr criticizes the forestry policies of Japan and notes that the replacement of the native trees with the commercially more viable new trees turned the forests of Japan into a desert where it is no longer possible to walk by hearing the sounds of plants and animals.
+In Lost Japan: Last Glimpse at Beautiful Japan, commonly accepted to be one of the best books written by a foreigner about Japan, Alex Kerr criticized the forestry policies of Japan and noted that the replacement of the native trees with commercially more viable new trees turned the forests of Japan into a desert where it is no longer possible to walk by hearing the sounds of plants and animals.

-After I settled in my room, I took a bath at the Japanese style hot bath – “onsen”.
-I wake up early the next morning and soon find out that there could be no better nickname for this small town.
-The fog which walks through the mountains during the blue hour is hypnotizing.
-The view reminds me of the hilltop town of Nagarkot in Nepal but also the scenes from the movie Clouds of Sils Maria – a visual feast.
+After I settled in my room, I took a bath at the Japanese style hot springs – “onsen”.
+I woke up early the next morning to find out that there could be no better nickname for this small town.
+The fog which snaked around the mountain passes felt hypnotizing.
+The view reminded me of the hilltop town of Nagarkot in Nepal and the scenes from the movie Clouds of Sils Maria – a visual feast.

 Kumano Kodo and El Camino: dual pilgrimage

-We passed through forests and semi-frozen lakes until the lunch time.
-We are again the only ones on the route today.
-When I am quite confident that we will not run into another human being during our walk, we run into two Spanish walkers at our lunch spot who are also covering the same route that we are on.
-I feel compelled to ask whether they decided to walk the Kumano Kodo as part of the dual pilgrimage program which covers Kumano Kodo and Camino de Santiago located in their native country – Spain.
-That is however not the case.
-They tell me that they prioritized Kumano Kodo walk, which is much more connected with the nature and feels more secluded compared to Camino de Santiago famous with the yearly amount of walkers that it attracts.
-They however add that now that they walked Kumano Kodo, they feel it is their duty to also walk Camino de Santiago, also known as the Way of St. James, which is located right in their own country.
-This is a quite interesting coincidence as it turns out that the Japanese owners of the guesthouse where I spend my second night on Kumano Kodo trail have walked the Camino de Santiago but not Kumano Kodo, even though that is where they live.
+We passed through forests and semi-frozen lakes until lunchtime.
+We ran into two Spanish walkers at our lunch spot who were also covering the same route.
+I felt compelled to ask whether they decided to walk the Kumano Kodo as part of the dual pilgrimage program, which covered Kumano Kodo and Camino de Santiago located in their native country – Spain.
+That was, however, not the case.
+They prioritized the Kumano Kodo walk, which they found to be more connected with nature and felt more secluded than Camino de Santiago, known with the high number of walkers that it attracts each year.
+But now that they almost finished Kumano Kodo, they felt compelled to walk the Camino de Santiago, also known as the Way of St. James.
+Little did I know at the time that the Japanese owners of the guesthouse where I would be spending the night, Guesthouse Mui, did the exact opposite.
+The walked the Camino de Santiago but not Kumano Kodo, where they lived.